JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ![DynamicalSystems.jl logo: The Double Pendulum](https://i.imgur.com/nFQFdB0.gif)

 # Introduction
-**DynamicalSystems.jl** is a Julia suite for the exploration of chaos and nonlinear dynamics.
+**DynamicalSystems.jl** is a Julia software library for the exploration of chaos and nonlinear dynamics.

-*You
-can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions related to dynamical systems and Julia as well as for asking questions about the packages of the JuliaDynamics organization!*

-Be sure to visit the [Contributor Guide](contributors_guide) page, because you can help make this package better without having to write a single line of code!
-Also, if you find this package helpful please consider staring it on [GitHub](https://github.com/JuliaDynamics/DynamicalSystems.jl)!
-This gives us an accurate lower bound of users that this package has already helped!

-!!! tip "Use latest documentation"
-      We highly suggest our users to read the  [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation and not the [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) one.

 The current documentation was built with the following versions
 ```@example docs